tonyt73/TommyGun/README.md

   o Added Save Map as Bitmap (in Map menu)
     Saves the map at the current scale o Add Multiple selection
-    Changed the way add tiles works (very so slightly)
+    Changed the way add tiles works (ever so slightly)
     - Do rectangle select by selecting an empty area first then click and drag
     - Can add to selection with Ctrl - sorry no removal at the moment
     - click a blank area to clear the selection